BRIXTOL/mcss/readme.md

 _Because [pnpm](https://pnpm.js.org/en/cli/install) is dope and does dope shit_

 ### Usage

-Mcss leverages the plugin API of both Rollup and PostCSS.
-Plugins for each are provided as methods on the default export.
-The Rollup plugin is available via the `mcss.rollup()` method and is an output plugin type which parses generated code at the post-build cycle available in `output.plugins[]`.
-We hook into the stylesheet transpilation process via PostCSS plugins using the `mcss.postcss()` method.
-This plugin allows us to construct class name mappings from styles.

-> Because styles and scripts are composed separate from one another the postCSS plugin needs to execute before the rollup plugin, this is why we run the rollup plugin and an output and not an input.

 Below is an example using [rollup-plugin-scss](#) which allows us to pass transpiled code to postCSS via its `processor` field.
 If you are not processing SASS/SCSS files then you can use the [rollup-plugin-postcss](#) plugin and add the `mcss.postcss()` method to the `plugins[]` field.